What You Need to Know About Astronomer

 - Space Sciences Director

-In the United States, there were 2,000 jobs for Astronomer in 2016.
+There were about 2,000 jobs for Astronomer in 2016 (in the United States).
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Astronomer by 2026.
-The BLS estimates 200 yearly job openings in this field.
+There will be an estimated 200 positions for Astronomer per year.

 The states with the most job growth for Astronomer are Arizona, Washington, and Texas.
 Watch out if you plan on working in Hawaii, Maryland, or Texas.
 These states have the worst job growth for this type of profession.